Citizenship Amendment Act not anti-Muslim, says Rajnath Singh

 Prime Minister Narendra Modi had also decided to invite Heads of State and government of neighboring countries to his oath-taking ceremony in 2014.
 During his first term in 2014, Modi had extended the invitation to SAARC leaders, including the then Pakistan premier Nawaz Sharif, to his oath-taking ceremony.

 "This signifies the thought process of our Prime Minister.
-We should have good relations with our neighboring countries...but how Pakistan behaves with us, you can see," Singh said.
-On the abrogation of Article 370 to revoke Jammu and Kashmir's special status, he said the BJP government has done what it had promised in 1951.
+We should have good relations with our neighboring countries...but how Pakistan behaves with us, you can see," Rajnath said.

-"In independent India, the biggest crisis in Indian politics has been that there has been a difference in the words and deeds of a politician.
-Because there was a difference between the words and deeds of politicians, this leads to a crisis of credibility towards the politics, politicians in India...the BJP accepted this challenge of the crisis of credibility.
-We have done what we said."
-Singh said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)